CSX Q3 2021 Earnings Call Transcript

 Jamie Boychuk

-Turning to Slide 8.
-Maintaining a safe operation is the foundation to the success in any other operating goal we want to pursue, and we remain committed to being the safest railroad.
-In the third quarter, personal injury rate improved sequentially and ongoing safety initiatives also drove a decrease in injury severity.
-While train accident rate increased slightly from last quarter's record result, accidents rates have improved year over year.
+Maintaining a safe operation is the foundation to the success of any other operating goal we want to pursue, and we remain committed to being the safest railroad.
+In the third quarter, personal injury rate improved sequentially, and ongoing safety initiatives also drove a decrease in injury severity.
+While train accident rate increased slightly from last quarter's record result, accidents rates have improved year-over-year.
 Focus for the remainder of the year will be critical rule compliance and reducing human factor accidents.
 We are leveraging the approximate 9,000 tablets distributed to field employees to more productively deliver these messages.
-Not only do the tablets allow real-time communication of key safety information, but we are also able to more effectively combine electronic and in-person communications to increase the impact of our trainee programs and drive lasting changes in the behavior that will better protect our employees.
+Not only do the tablets allow real-time communication of key safety information, but we are also able to more effectively combine electronic and in-person communications to increase the impact of our training programs and drive lasting changes in the behavior that will better protect our employees.

 I'll now turn the call over to Sean for the financials.